 A PivotTable created from a Data Model can be converted into CUBE formulas.

 Select a cell in the PivotTable, then click PivotTable Analyze > OLAP Tools > Convert to Formulas.

 If your PivotTable has a field in the Filters section, the Convert to Formulas dialog will appear.
-For this example, we haven’t used the Filters section, so this box will not appear.
+We haven’t used the Filters section for this example, so this box will not appear.
 If it does for your scenario, select the option you want and click Convert.

 The PivotTable will now be converted into CUBE formulas.
 There is no PivotTable anymore!

 We will cover how to manually change these formulas shortly.

 While the formulas have been created by converting a PivotTable, if we learn the syntax required for CUBE formulas, we can write these ourselves just like other standard functions.